8xFF/atm0s-media-server/docs/user-guide/configuration.md

   -V, --version              Print version
 ```

-If we have multi zone cluster, we need config lat, lng for each zone, and geoip-db database path.
-This will help gateway node route request to best zone based on client location.
+To enable multi-zone clustering, we can configure the latitude and longitude for each zone, as well as specify the path to the GeoIP database.
+This allows the gateway node to route client requests to the optimal zone based on their location.

 ## Media Webtc Node